PillowFishSticks/My-Resume/README.md

 User goals are:
 - To see educational qualifications of a potential employee.
 - To see work experience and knowledge of the profession.
-- To view previous project coompleted.
+- To view previous project completed.
 - To recruit or employ the candidate, if they meet all the criteria.

 ### Site Owner Goals